-The city of Cilaos (soon a link to why Cilaos is your best option!) is the perfect point to start and finish this memorable hike.
-This quiet mountain city has plenty of supplies (including the famous lentils, the best potato cakes of the island, and outdoor gear), a wide range of accommodation including comfortable 4-star hotels, good restaurants, and a spa which waters have been healing rheumatisms for over two hundred years: a treat for sporty people.
+The city of Cilaos is the perfect point to start and finish this memorable hike.
+This quiet mountain city has plenty of supplies (including the famous lentils, the best potato cakes of the island, and outdoor gear), a wide range of accommodation including comfortable 4-star hotels, good restaurants, and a spa which waters have been healing rheumatisms for over 200 years: a treat for sporty people.

 Day 1: Cilaos to Gîte de la Caverne Dufour (8.1km, +1,640m, -400m) & Piton des Neiges (6.7km, +/-600m)